Stealing Her Thoughts

 Her mind reminds me of the Bizra.

-But at one moment, her mind moves clearly and powerfully in a single direction.
+She changes over time, but at any single moment, her mind moves clearly and powerfully in a single direction.

 I cry inside when I feel how much she loves Shazira and me.